Wednesday, October 29, 2014

 The ‘prostitute with a gun’ was a middle-class high school girl

-In the months following the shooting, on Dec.
-1, 1992, Amy Fisher was sentenced to prison, where she served seven years.
-This did not halt the media attention.
+After Fisher was sentenced to prison on Dec.
+2, 1992, media attention continued.
 There were to be multiple movies and books, as well as the trial of Joey Buttafuoco.

-Several movies aired on network television shortly after Fisher's sentencing.
+Several movies aired on network television.
 NBC aired "Amy Fisher: My Story" on Dec.
 28. CBS aired "Casualties of Love: The 'Long Island Lolita' Story" on Jan.
 3 during the same hours that ABC aired "The Amy Fisher Story", which, according to Sheila Weller, was a competitive approach "unprecedented in TV history."
 All of the movies received high Nielsen ratings.

 Additionally, Fisher's memoir Amy Fisher: My Story, written with Sheila Weller, was released in 1993 while she was in prison.
 The book reported huge amounts of detail about her affairs, her prostitution, and her premeditation of the murder attempt, but it did not have much to say about feelings of remorse, other than a grunting acknowledgment (filtered through Weller) that she knew she deserved to be in prison.

-On Oct.
-5, 1993, Joey Buttafuoco reversed his claim of complete innocence, pleading guilty to one count of statutory rape for having sex with Fisher while she was still 16.
+Joe Buttafuoco initially said he knew Amy Fisher only insofar as he'd serviced the Fisher family's cars at his auto body shop.
+But on Oct.
+5, 1993, he pleaded guilty to one count of statutory rape for having sex with Fisher while she was still 16.
 He served several months in prison for it.
 Even after this revelation, the Buttafuocos remained married.
 They moved to California and stayed together until Mary Jo filed for divorce in 2003.
+The shooting had left her with permanent nerve damage and chronic pain.

 When Amy Fisher was released from prison in 1999, she married Lou Bellera, a former cop, and they had three children.
 She took a job as a columnist for the Long Island Press and released her memoir If I Knew Then in 2004.